mitchcapper/JouleUWP/JOULE_PROTOCOL.md

 =================================
 The goal is to establish open documentation of the Joule protocol and interfaces so 3rd parties can interact with the Joule.
 There could be some security ramifications as the Joule is NOT a local only device (it does take commands from the chefsteps servers).
 The Joule itself does not seem to have any publicly exposed ports however, so even if there was a security flaw the chefsteps team could block it relatively easily.
 There is little	reason for chefsteps to try and interfere with this process, and previously they had a 'developer signup' which would seem to indicate wanting to support this in the future.
 For now it seems ChefSteps is WAY to busy to offer any assistance, documentation, development endpoints or test options (or their development program they had a signup for).
 We have reached out a few times without luck.

+3rd Party support not only allows for other platforms (ie Windows or Web) but also would allow for other features (automation, controlling multiple joules at once, multiple users able to control a joule via the internet, etc).

 The API itself is not a basic REST api as one might hope, and seems fairly complex.
 While MITM of the traffic (BT/web) does work, most likely the best reverse engineering will be through source inspection (thankfully most logic seems JS based).

 Table of Contents